-Relates to ite or 9.1 of the Relates to item 6.2 of the agreementRelates to item 7.1 or 9.1 of the agreement or 9.1 of the agreement Service User Code Service Type Code Output Quantity per annum Number of Service Users Output Measures U1023 T103 A01.1.06 Information, advice, Number of hours Number of Service Users A01.1.06 Number of hours provided during the reporting period U1023 T314 individual advocacy, engagement and/or Number of Service Users who received a service during the reporting period U1023 T316 referral Service User Code Service Type Code Output Quantity per annum Number of Service Users Output Measures U1023 T103 A01.3.04 Personal support Number of places Number of Service Users A01.3.04 Number of places provided during the reporting period U1023 T322 facilities and/or supervision Number of Service Users who received a service during the reporting period Service User Code Service Type Code Output Quantity per annum Number of Service Users Output Measures U1023 T103 DOC1.2.09 Outreach Number of hours Number of Service Users DOC1.2.09 Number of hours provided during the reporting period U1023 T322] U1023 T316 Number of Service Users who received a service during the reporting period
+Relates to it or 9.1 of the Relates to item 6.2 of the ne agreement Relates to item 7.1 or 9.1 of the agreement Service User Code Service Type Code Output Quantity per annum Number of Service Users Output Measures U1023 T316 A01.1.06 Information, advice, individual advocacy, engagement and/or referral Number of hours NA A01.1.06 Number of hours provided during the reporting period Service User Code Service Type Code Output Quantity per annum Number of Service Users Output Measures U1023 T322 A01.3.04 Personal support facilities and/or supervision Number of places NA A01.3.04 Number of places provided during the reporting period Service User Code Service Type Code Output Quantity per annum Number of Service Users Output Measures U1023 Т322 DOC1.2.09 Outreach Number of hours NA DOC1.2.09 Number of hours provided during the reporting period U1023 T316

-This service type does not apply to cell visitor services
+\This service type does not apply to cell visitor services

-Relates to it Relates to item 7.1 or 9.1 of the agreement Service User Code Service Type Code Throughput Measure U1023 T103 IS136 Number of Service Users who were referred to a service Service User Code Service Type Code Demographic Measure Demographic Measure Number of Service Users identifying as Aboriginal and/or Torres Strait Islander
+Relates to ite em 7.1 or 9.1 o of the agreement Service User Code Service Type Code Throughput Measure U1023 T316 IS136 Number of Service Users who were referred to a service U1023 T316 IS147 Number of Service Users who received a service during the reporting period.
+Service Service Demographic Measure User Code Type Code User Code U1023 Type Code T316 IS35 Number of Service Users identifying as Aboriginal and/or Torres Strait Islander

+U1023 T316 IS39 Number of Service Users identifying as being from culturally and linguistically diverse backgrounds U1023 T322 Service User Code Service Type Code Outcome Measure U1023 T316 OM2.1.01 Number of Service Users that have shown improvement in being safe and/or protected from harm U1023 T322 U1023 T316 OM2.1.05 Number of Service Users with improved ability to access appropriate services Service User Code Service Type Code Other Measure U1023 T316 IS63 Case studies/upload a document U1023 T316 GM16 What significant achievements or factors have impacted on the quality of service delivery during the reporting period.
 U1023 T322

-U1023 T103 IS39 Number of Service Users identifying as being from culturally and linguistically diverse backgrounds

-U1023 T314 -

-U1023 T316 -

-U1023 T322 -

-Service User Code Service Type Code Outcome Measure

-U1023 T316 OM2.1.01 Number of Service Users that have shown improvement in being safe and/or protected from harm

-U1023 T322

-U1023 T314 OM2.1.02 Number of Service Users with improved cultural identity/connectedness

-U1023 T314 OM2.1.04 Number of Service Users with improved quality of life

-U1023 T103 OM2.1.05 Number of Service Users with improved ability to access appropriate services

-U1023 T316

-Service User Code Service Type Code Other Measure

-U1023 T103 GM16 What significant achievements or factors have impacted on the quality of service delivery during the reporting period.

-U1023 T314

-U1023 T316 -

-U1023 T322 -